homeofpoe/uoss-combat-vibe-gui/README.md

 Without that prompt format, the main `UI Prompt` trigger will not receive the structured data that CombatUI expects.

-## Validation Inputs

-The `validation/` directory contains captured combat output used to verify the prompt and event patterns during package testing.

-## Release Notes

-Current packaged release changes:

-- migrated the project to a Muddler package layout
-- made `src/` the canonical runtime source
-- retired the manual install workflow in favor of `.mpackage` import
-- documented the required `hpset` prompt for Unofficial Squaresoft MUD
-- added a per-encounter combat summary in state

 ## Combat Summary